|The Global RISK Management Network™

 5. Global High-Profile Mentors and Supporters: The minds behind this knowledge-based global social enterprise consist of world’s most distinguished experts ranked among Nobel Prize winners and most distinguished professors from most prestigious institutions.
 The minds that support this social enterprise consist of world’s most esteemed scholars and practitioners whose works and words literally move world economic markets and shape the world economy.

 The futuristic paradigm of Complex Adaptive Systems that can handle unprecedented change, uncertainty, and complexity continues to be the central theme of research and practice on which Global RISK Management Network was founded.
 It is also the central theme on which our early contributions to managerial practice have been written about by the New York Times and the Wall Street Journal among others.
-For instance, commenting about controls and regulation in complex and uncertain business environments, we observed the following in an invited interview published by the UK management press in 2005:
+For instance, commenting about controls and regulation in complex and uncertain business environments, we observed the following about the model risks and systemic risks inherent in the management control paradigm pervading the design of financial engineering systems and models in an invited interview published by influential UK management press in 2005:

 Rethinking Risk Management for the 'New Finance'

 In contrast to other paradigms of finance, accounting, and economics that inform our understanding, our research and practice focus on understanding systemic risks, extreme events, and, related models of controls and compliance as applicable to information, systems, change, and related dynamics.
-Our focus on uncertainty, complexity, and, radical change and commensurate business performance within dynamic environments has informed worldwide managerial practices for more than a decade.
-It is in the context of radical discontinuous change events also known popularly as 'black swans' and 'extreme events' after the Global Financial Crisis wherein financial economics theory and research and related global practices need to make crucial advancements in risk management for the new finance.
+Our focus on uncertainty, complexity, and, radical change and commensurate business performance within dynamic environments has informed worldwide managerial practices since the beginning of the World Wide Web starting with the first beta version of the first WWW browser.
+It is in the context of radical discontinuous change events also known popularly as 'black swans' and 'extreme events' after the Global Financial Crisis wherein financial economics theory and research and related global practices need to make crucial advancements in risk management for the post-WWW cyberspace era new finance characterized by unprecedented global networked connectivity, information intensity and information velocity.
 Such advancements will be in terms of overcoming their apparent inability in predicting ‘critical events’ such as the global financial crisis and prescribing strategies for anticipating inherently 'unpredictable' future crises of global financial systems.

 Global RISK Management Networktm has its current focus on advancing worldwide risk management practices for global financial systems and capital markets.
 By 2005, our research focus on systemic failures and extreme events, recognized subsequently for its impact on actual practice by the AACSB International in 2008, had advanced to make us ponder about a possible forthcoming systemic failure of the global finance systems.
 The rest is history.
 For instance, in the same interview with the UK management press mentioned above, we had made the following observations: